 Regular exercise has many health benefits, one of which is helping aid sleep.
 Long term insomnia is indeed difficult to tame for many and it can be trial and error to find a routine which aids insomnia instead of aggravating the condition.

-As always, a doctor should be consulted before trying any natural remedies.
+As always, a doctor should be consulted before trying any natural or homemade remedies.